AdarshBahadur/Book-Recommender-Project/README.md

 ## Dataset

 The dataset, a vital component of this project, was sourced from Kaggle.
-Our sincere appreciation goes to the original contributors for providing access to this valuable resource.
-You can access the dataset [here](insert Kaggle dataset link).
+Our sincere appreciation goes to the original contributors for providing access to this valuable resource

 # Data Preparation